-- Business entity: means any person carrying out business. - Governmental authority: means an authority or a board or any other body, - (i) set up by an Act of Parliament or a State Legislature; or - (ii) established by any Government, with 90%, or more participation by way of equity or control, to carry out any function entrusted to a Municipality under article 243W of the Constitution or to a Panchayat under article 243G of the Constitution.
+- Business entity: means any person carrying out business. - Governmental authority: means an authority or a board or any other body, - (i) set up by an Act of Parliament or a State Legislature; or - (ii) established by any Government, with 90%, or more participation by way of equity or control, to carry out a function entrusted by the Central Government, State Government, Union Territory or a local authority.

-- Government Entity: means an authority or a board or any other body including a society, trust, corporation, - (i) set up by an Act of Parliament or State Legislature; or - (ii) established by any Government, with 90%, or more participation by way of equity or control, to carry out a function entrusted by the Central Government, State Government, Union Territory or a local authority.
+- Government Entity: means an authority or a board or any other body including a society, trust, corporation, - (i) set up by an Act of Parliament or State Legislature; or - (ii) established by any Government,